Optimal rounding under integer constraints: Algorithms for optimal rounding under integer constraints

-Proposition \ref{prop.reduction} reduces the complexity of Problem \ref{problem:1} by confining the search to to the finite set which can be reparameterized as $\{0,1\}^N$ i.e. a componentwise rounding problem.
-But the size of this set grows exponentially with $N$, so optimization through exhaustive search is not a feasible, even if $N$ is only moderately large.
-We now exhibit an algorithm which exploits the structure of the problem, in particular the constraint, to compute a solution with a polynomial number of operations.
-Given the structure of the objective function in Problem \ref{problem:1}, the idea is to optimize term by term, controling for the constraint at each step.
+Proposition \ref{prop.reduction} reduces the complexity of Problem \ref{problem:1} by confining the search to the finite set which can be reparameterized as $\{0,1\}^N$ i.e. a componentwise rounding problem.
+But the size of this set grows exponentially with $N$, so optimization through exhaustive search is not a feasible option, even if $N$ is only moderately large.